Super foods: what to eat to help prevent anxiety in Parkinson’s disease

 Anxiety and panic disorders – where people experience nervousness, worrying and fear – are common Parkinson’s symptoms.
-Our regular guest dietician Kathrynne Holden, explains the benefits of iron, vitamin B6 and vitamin D to help keep these symptoms at bay
+We revisit advice from guest dietician Kathrynne Holden, who explains the benefits of iron, vitamin B6 and vitamin D to help keep these symptoms at bay

 We know that people with Parkinson’s can often experience non-motor symptoms such as anxiety and panic disorders.
 However, there is evidence to suggest that a diet rich in certain nutrients can help alleviate some of these difficulties.